kdave/btrfs-progs/tests/README.md

 * Use the highest unused number in the sequence, write a short descriptive title and join by dashes `-`.

-* Write a short description of the bug and how it's teste to the comment at the begining of `test.sh`.
+* Write a short description of the bug and how it's tested to the comment at the begining of `test.sh`.

 * Write the test commands, comment anything that's not obvious.